 4.2.6 “Best Obtainable Total Price” means the price of the item or service to be procured, plus the cost of any delivery charge, mileage, staff time, and or vehicle usage needed to acquire the item or service.

-5. APPLICATION OF PROCUREMENT LAW: When procurement involves the expenditure of federal funds, the procurement shall be conducted in accordance with mandatory applicable federal and state laws and regulations.
-When mandatory applicable federal law or regulations are inconsistent with the provisions of the State Procurement Code or this policy, compliance with federal law or regulations shall be compliance with the State Procurement Code (Section 13-1-30 NMSA 1978).
+5. APPLICATION OF PROCUREMENT LAW: When a procurement involves the expenditure of federal funds, the procurement shall be conducted in accordance with mandatory applicable federal law and regulations.
+When mandatory applicable federal law or regulations are inconsistent with the provisions of the Procurement Code or this policy, compliance with federal law or regulations shall be considered to be compliance with the Procurement Code.
+(Section 13-1-30 NMSA 1978).

 6. CENTRALIZATION OF PROCUREMENT ACTIVITY:

-6.1 Purchasing Office: The Purchasing Office for the Town is the Clerk/Treasurer’s Office.
+6.1 Purchasing Office: The Purchasing Office for the Town is the Clerk Treasurer’s Office.
 The Chief Procurement Officer (CPO) of the Town shall oversee and coordinate all procurement for the Town.

-6.2 Chief Procurement Officer: The individual designated by the Clerk/Treasurer to oversee a specific procurement.
-Typically the individual would be a designee of the user agency most familiar with the specific procurement.
+6.2 Chief Procurement Officer: The Clerk Treasurer serves as the Chief Procurement Officer for the Town.

 6.3 Cooperative Procurement: Nothing in this section should be interpreted as limiting the ability of the Town to make procurements under existing contracts or enter into cooperative procurement agreements.